Positselski duality in $\infty$-categories

+\begin{example} Let $C\in \cCAlg(\C)$ be a cocommutative coalgebra in $\C$.
+The comonad $C\otimes (-)$ preserves colimits, hence it has a right adjoint $\iHom(C,-)$.
+The coalgebra structure on $C$, together with the internal adjunction equivalence from \cref{rm:internal-adjunction}, gives the endofunctor $\iHom(C,-)$ an algebra structure.
+It is an algebra structure and not a coalgebra structure, as the internal hom is contravariant in the first variable.
+Hence, $\iHom(C,-)$ is a monad on $\C$. \end{example}

-Notice that the pair $C\otimes(-)\dashv \iHom(C,-)$ is not an adjoint monad-comonad pair---it is now an an adjoint comonad-monad pair.
-This means, in particular, that their Eilenberg--Moore categories might not be equivalent.
+Notice that the pair $C\otimes(-)\dashv \iHom(C,-)$ is not an adjoint monad-comonad pair; it is an an adjoint comonad-monad pair.
+The difference is subtle, but it means, in particular, that their Eilenberg--Moore categories might not be equivalent.
 This possible non-equivalence is the \emph{raison d'être} for contramodules, which we can then define as follows.

 \begin{definition} Let $C\in \cCAlg(\C)$ be a cocommutative coalgebra.
-A \emph{contramodule} over $C$ is a module over the internal hom-monad $\iHom_\C(C,-)\:\C\to \C$.
+A \emph{contramodule} over $C$ is a module over the internal hom-monad $\iHom(C,-)\:\C\to \C$.
 The category of contramodules over $C$ in $\C$ is the corresponding Eilenberg--Moore category, which will be denoted $\ContraC(\C)$. \end{definition}

 \begin{notation} Since we are working in a fixed category $\C$ we will often simply write $\ContraC$ for the category of contramodules, and $\ComodC$ for the category of comodules. \end{notation}